ygemici/osz/docs/scheduler.md

 | 6 | PRI_APPL | Application Low |
 | 7 | PRI_IDLE | Idle |

 The top priority level is PRI_SYS (zero).
-Only one process called "system" allowed to run at this level, and this level is uninterruptible meaning there's no one slice time for a lower priority task.
+Only one taks, called "system" allowed to run at this level, and this level is uninterruptible meaning there's no one slice time for a lower priority task.

-After that comes PRI_RT (1) for real time processes.
+After that comes PRI_RT (1) for real time tasks.

 That's followed by PRI_DRV (2) for user space device and filesystem drivers.